RHenigan/sdl_evolution/proposals/0000-android-12-issues.md

 - Android 12 introduces new runtime Bluetooth permissions that will be required by the library to successfully establish a Bluetooth connection with the head unit ([`BLUETOOTH_CONNECT` and `BLUETOOTH_SCAN`](https://developer.android.com/about/versions/12/features#bluetooth-permissions)).

-- Apps will need to explicitly set the exported flag for any services, receivers, and activities in the manifest that have an `intent-filter`.
+- Apps will need to explicitly set the exported flag for any services, receivers, and activities that have an `intent-filter` in the manifest.

 - `PendingIntents` now require the mutability flag to be set in all cases which impacts some notifications sent by the router service.